Advising Plan for BS in Biology – Biotechnology Concentration (PDF)

 The Bachelor of Science Degree – Biology: Biotechnology Concentration (BIOL XSBA) degree at Purdue University Calumet provides students with a strong foundation that prepares them for work in industry or further education in a graduate program.
 Students will gain hands on experience in labs and learn how to use equipment that is ubiquitous in modern biotechnology.
 Many fields of biology rely on these techniques including molecular biology, genetics, developmental biology, neurology, genetic counseling, medical technology and microbiology.
 According to the Battelle/Bio State Bioscience Industry Development 2012 report, Indiana ranks among the top three states in life science jobs in major bioscience sectors.
-For more information about careers in biotechnology, and more, click on the links below.

 Careers in Biotechnology: